-[You are at post 02 about my Transiberica Race.
-If you first want to know what it is all about, check my post 01]
+You are at post 02 about my Transiberica Race in 2021.
+If you first want to know what it is all about, check my post 01, and if you want to know how it all turned out, you can check post 03:

 Yeeees, I know, kiddies… you want to know all about the gear and what kind of things I’ll bring on the Transiberica Bike Race.
 So here we go… First I’ll give you a quick text summary.
 Then point out a few items that I (ex)changed or added to my setup; further down you find a complete packing list.
 Plus some pics on the way…